-Charges dropped against environmental activists arrested over box of plastic pellets
+Charges refused against environmental activists arrested over box of plastic pellets

 The note triggered the terrorizing charges.
 Baton Rouge police wrote in an arrest warrant that "it was obvious" the women were trying to instill fear in the homeowners or intimidate them with hazardous materials.

 "I think there's a clear hypocrisy in labeling these plastic pellets hazardous materials when they're left on someone's doorstep in a sealed container, but when they're dumped into our environment, they're treated as byproducts of a necessary industry," said Conner, the women's attorney.
-She said the box was meant to protest chemical pollution, an act protected under the First Amendment, and any claims to the contrary are bogus.
+She said the box was meant to protest chemical pollution, and the protest was protected under the First Amendment, and any claims to the contrary are bogus.

 A state district judge sent critical air permits for a $9.4 billion Formosa Plastics complex back to state environmental regulators so they ca…